 Each program is structured to cultivate a student’s intellectual and creative development in a stimulating and encouraging environment, enabling students to graduate with the necessary knowledge and skills for a career in the arts, arts education or further study at the graduate level.

 BFA ART EDUCATION EMPHASIS This program will prepare students as artist-teachers to meet the needs of diverse student populations.
-It begins with a Bachelors of Fine Arts with an emphasis in Art Education and, if students want to further their education, they can explore our M.A. in Education or M.A. in Teaching degrees.
+It begins with a Bachelor of Fine Art with an emphasis in Art Education and, if students want to further their education, they can explore our M.A. in Education or M.A. in Teaching degrees.

-BFA GRAPHIC DESIGN EMPHASIS Our Bachelors of Fine Arts with a emphasis in graphic design focuses on developing students' critical thinking skills while exploring contemporary issues.
+BFA GRAPHIC DESIGN EMPHASIS Our Bachelor of Fine Art with a emphasis in graphic design focuses on developing students' critical thinking skills while exploring contemporary issues.
 Students develop a strong understanding of formal design principles, creative problem solving and fluency in multiple mediums.